Jeremy Dewitte

-Jeremy Charles Dewitte (born 10 February 1980) is an American serial police impersonator and convicted sex offender.
+Jeremy Charles Dewitte (born February 10, 1980) is an American serial police impersonator and convicted sex offender.
 Dewitte has been jailed multiple times for repeatedly impersonating police officers, among other crimes, while working as a funeral procession escort.

 Career

 Dewitte is from central Florida and was the owner-operator of Metro State Vehicle Protection Services which provided vehicle escorts to funeral processions.

 Dewitte claimed to have served in the United States Army Special Forces, to have participated in the Second Battle of Fallujah, and to have had an early medical discharge due to injuries sustained in a parachute jump.
-In actuality, Dewitte never served in any branch of the armed forces and was in prison during the time he claims to have served.
+In reality, Dewitte never served in any branch of the armed forces and was in prison during the time he claims to have served.